aleksandra-depta/starter-NodeJs-MongoDB/README.md

 # Setup

-1. Create new project & cluster in MongoBd ATLAS
+1. Create a new project & cluster in MongoBd ATLAS

 2. Click Connect - follow instructions